xpurcell/ReactProjects/README.md

 # React Projects Practise

-Created this static site to learn React and Javascript.
+I originally created this static site to learn React and Javascript.

+It slowly been turning into a portfolio and I need to change the url one day.

 You'll find a few projects in the top left by clicking on the tabs.